BenOvermyer/remote-file-monitor/readme.md

 A simple web service written in Go to monitor a remote file.

-It defaults to running on port 8090, but you can change this by setting the `RMF_PORT` environment variable.
-For example: `RMF_PORT=9993 remote-file-monitor`
+It defaults to running on port 8090, but you can change this by setting the `RFM_PORT` environment variable.
+For example: `RFM_PORT=9993 remote-file-monitor`

 ## /size